-Some time after the census of 1930, Joseph Showalter left his sister Mary Kipe at Williamsburg and relocated close to another sister, Hetty Kyle, just outside the town of Huntingdon.
-He was still separated from his wife and daughters Lillian and Ethel who were in eastern Pennsylvania.
+Some time after the census of 1930, Joseph Showalter left his sister Mary Kipe at Williamsburg, Blair County and relocated a few blocks away from another sister, Hetty Kyle, just outside the town of Huntingdon in Huntingdon County.
+He lived along a dirt road called Second Hollow Road that ran up a valley from the banks of the Juniata River.
+His sister, Hetty Kyle and her family, lived on a small farm on a connecting road just over the top of the mountain.